 - For a Bank Statement, the date of issue cannot exceed 6 months and it must be printed on the bank’s Letterhead, showing the IBAN/Account Number’s last six digits.
 All other digits should be covered, to protect your account’s security.

 Verifying your Source of Wealth

-A new requirement that we need to abide by is asking our players how the money they deposit to their Run It Once account has been generated.
-Even without any actual suspicion, we are obliged to verify that transactions to and from Run It Once (even cumulative transactions over time) are derived from legitimate funds.
+A new requirement that we need to abide by is asking you how the money you deposited to your Run It Once Poker account has been generated.
+Even without any actual suspicion, we are obliged to verify that transactions to and from Run It Once Poker (even cumulative transactions over time) are derived from legitimate funds.
 The request for documents which evidence source of wealth can happen at different stages of our relationship with any given player.

 There are many ways how this verification can be achieved.
 Since this is based on how a person has accrued their wealth, each person would need to provide documents based on their own circumstances.
 Please find below some documents which would satisfy this requirement in each scenario:

 - Funds generated from employment: a recent pay-slip or a work contract which can prove that a steady income is earned.
 If you could explain to us where they came from and indicate the transaction we need to look at, that would be helpful.